extremenetworks/E2X/README.md

 ```
 $ e2x.py --help
-usage: e2x [-h] [-V] [-q] [-v] [-D]
+usage: e2x [-h] [-V] [-q] [-v] [-D] [--source SOURCE] [--target TARGET]
-           [--source {C5K125-48P2,C5K125-48,C5G124-24}]
-           [--target {SummitX460-48p+4sf,SummitX460-48p+2sf,SummitX460-24t,SummitX460-48p+2xf,SummitX460-48p+2sf+4sf,SummitX460-48p}]
            [-o OUTFILE] [-d OUTDIR] [--sfp-list SFP_LIST] [--ignore-defaults]
            [--keep-unknown-lines] [--comment-unknown-lines]
            [--err-unknown-lines] [--err-warnings] [--messages-as-comments]
            [--abort-on-error] [--disable-unused-ports]
            [FILE [FILE ...]]

-Translate EOS switch configuration commands to ExtremeXOS.
-If no FILEs are
+Translate ExtremeEOS switch configuration commands to ExtremeXOS.
+If no
-specified, input is read from STDIN and written to STDOUT.
-Otherwise the
+FILEs are specified, input is read from STDIN and written to STDOUT, and
+ACLs are preceded by a comment giving the policy file name used in the
-translated configuration read from a file is written to a file with the same
+translation.
+If FILEs are specified, the translated configuration read
+from a file is written to a file with the same name with the extension
+'.xsf' appended.
+The associated ACLs are written to individual policy
+files saved in directory named after the input file (with extension
-name with the extension '.xsf' appended.
-Default settings of source and target
+'.acls').
+Default settings of source and target switches are considered
-switches are considered unless the option to ignore switch default settings is
+unless the option to ignore switch default settings is given.
+Valid
-given.
-Valid input lines that are not yet supported will be ignored.
+input lines that are not yet supported will be ignored.

 positional arguments:
   FILE                  EOS file to translate (default STDIN)